FujiwaraChoki/linkedin-bot/README.md

 Automatically connect with people on LinkedIn, for your business, or for meeting new people.

+## Features

+- Provide a JSON file of people you want to connect with
+- Scrape & Connect with people, all in one go
+- Automatically send a message to the people you connect with
+- Bypass LinkedIn Connection Limits

 ## Installation

 Use `git` to clone the repository.